vlajos/misspell-fixer/README.md

     $ dockered-fixer [arguments]

-Or if your shell supports functions, you can define a function to make the command a little shorter:
+In case your shell supports functions, you can define a function to make the command a little shorter:

     $ function misspell-fixer { docker run -ti --rm -v $(pwd):/work vlajos/misspell-fixer "$@"; }